jimthompson5802/k3d-kubeflow-setup/README.md

 * first time start up of notebook server about 4 to 5 minutes, mainly due to download of notebook image.  cpu pegged close to 600% to 700% busy  Subsequent new notebooks with same image <1 minute.
 * Once notebook server is up and running, response time is good.
 * Some intermittent sluggishness in kubeflow dashboard, however, quite usable.
+* Intermittent disconnects with port forwarding especially during pod initialization where docker image is downloaded.
+Work-around: if port-forward command terminated, restart; close web page and reopen kubeflow web page.
+* with jupyter notebook server and codeserver notebook active at sametime, encountering insufficient memory issues.
+For now need to run only one notebook server at a time.

 ## Install instructions for k3d
 ```